hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

 Assuming you have created a Conda environment for :ref:`Python <create_python_conda_env>`, the corresponding kernel needs to be installed for use with JupyterLab.
-Note that the minimum supported version for Python for our JupyterLab setup is Python 3.7.
+Note that the minimum supported Python version for our JupyterLab setup is Python 3.7.
 First activate the Conda environment, install the ``ipykernel`` package (which should be at least version 6.19.2) and finally the kernel itself::